NVIDIA/OpenSeq2Seq/html/_sources/speech-recognition/wave2letter.rst.txt

 X Large Model
 ~~~~~~~~~~~~~~
-The xlarge models, `Wave2Letter+-34 <https://github.com/NVIDIA/OpenSeq2Seq/blob/18.11-dev/example_configs/speech2text/w2lplus_xlarge_34_8gpus_mp.py>`_ and `Wave2Letter+-54-syn <https://github.com/NVIDIA/OpenSeq2Seq/blob/18.11-dev/example_configs/speech2text/w2lplus_xlarge_54_8gpus_mp.py>`_, are larger models with 34 and 54 layers.
+The xlarge models, `Wave2Letter+-34 <https://github.com/NVIDIA/OpenSeq2Seq/blob/master/example_configs/speech2text/w2lplus_xlarge_34_8gpus_mp.py>`_ and `Wave2Letter+-54-syn <https://github.com/NVIDIA/OpenSeq2Seq/blob/master/example_configs/speech2text/w2lplus_xlarge_54_8gpus_mp.py>`_, are larger models with 34 and 54 layers.
 The base model contains of 15 convolutional layers which consists of 5 blocks of 3 repeating convolutional layers.
 For the xlarge model, we double the number of blocks to 10 for the 34 layer model.
 For the 54 layer model, we further increase the amount of repeating convolutional layers inside each block from 3 to 5.

 Synthetic Data
 ~~~~~~~~~~~~~~
 All models with "syn" in their name are trained using a combined dataset of Librispeech and synthetic data.

-The training details are to be announced.
-Stay tuned!
+The training details can be found :ref:`here <synthetic_data>`.

 Training
 ~~~~~~~~